renovate-bot/khulnasoft-lab-_-khulnasoft-development-kit/doc/howto/kubernetes/useful_commands.md

 #### Remote Tiller (for KhulnaSoft-managed apps)

-Prior to KhulnaSoft 13.2, KhulnaSoft used a remote Tiller server in the `gitlab-managed-apps` namespace for the KhulnaSoft-managed apps.
+Prior to KhulnaSoft 13.2, KhulnaSoft used a remote Tiller server in the `khulnasoft-managed-apps` namespace for the KhulnaSoft-managed apps.
 (Not Auto DevOps, which has used a local Tiller for a long time.)
 This Tiller is configured with SSL communication enabled, so we need to retrieve certificates from the backend to talk to it.